 5. Choose a Supplier Who Will Value Your Business

 Before you sign on the dotted line, try to ensure you have a good understanding of the implementation plan.
-Where possible free trials and evaluation licences should be used to test out the implementation.
+Where possible, free trials and evaluation licences should be used to test out the implementation.

-Ongoing costs such as additional users, cloud storage limits, support limits, training limits, new locations, customisation costs can be hidden.
+Ongoing costs such as additional users, cloud storage limits, support limits, training limits, new locations, and customisation costs can be hidden.
 Get clarity on all the possible future costs before you sign the deal.